Episode 5, Season 3

 - Tennessee Encyclopedia, Ben West

-- Teaching Tolerance, Let the Freedom Rides Roll Through Your Class
+- Learning for Justice, Let the Freedom Rides Roll Through Your Class

 - Oyez, Boynton v.
 Virginia